python/typing_extensions/doc/index.rst

       >>> get_protocol_members(P)
       frozenset({'a', 'b'})

-   Raise :exc:`TypeError` for arguments that are not Protocols.
+   Raise :py:exc:`TypeError` for arguments that are not Protocols.

    .. versionadded:: 4.7.0